Immunisations

 Perinatal mental health

 Perinatal mental health (PMH) problems are those which occur during pregnancy or in the first year following the birth of a child.
-Perinatal mental illness affects up to 27% of new and expectant mums and covers a wide range of conditions.
+Examples of perinatal mental health problems include antenatal and/or postnatal depression, anxiety, obsessive compulsive disorder, postpartum psychosis and post-traumatic stress disorder (PTSD).

 There are a range of services available in Barnet to provide support for Perinatal mental health.
 You can find out more by clicking below.